 Leeds is a member of the Russell Group of research-intensive universities and the School of Mathematics is globally renowned for its accomplishments.
-In the Research Excellence Framework (REF) 2014, we were ranked in the top 10 in the UK for Mathematics for the quality of our research.
+In the Research Excellence Framework (REF) 2021, 98% of the research activity submitted in the Mathematics Unit of Assessment was rated as either “world-leading” or “internationally excellent”.

 Our degrees are shaped by our research activity.
 The work our academics conduct informs the modules that we offer, allowing us to design modules that cover a wide range of topics – from stochastic financial modelling to astrophysical fluid dynamics.

 All of our mathematics courses give you the opportunity to undertake a research project.
 The large size of our School and the diversity of the research we conduct allow us to offer a wide range of project topic choices.
 Our MMath, BSc courses allow you to complete an extended investigation of an advanced topic in your fourth year.

 Throughout your course you’ll have the opportunity to study many exciting topics.
 Our MMath, BSc courses give you the opportunity to explore a topic that particularly interests you through an independent research project.

 You can propose a topic that you would like to base your project on or choose a topic that has been suggested by the School.
 Past suggested project topics include:

 Self-avoiding random walks on a lattice